-This site is using a StudioPress theme, the Aspire theme to be precise.
-All of my WordPress SEO consulting clients are recommended to use the Genesis Framework too.
-At Foundr Magazine where I’m the head of SEO I got them switch to a custom StudioPress theme that I worked with the StudioPress team to build and in the latter part of this article, I’ll share the impact that it had to our traffic.
-By the end of this article, you will understand why I use them and why I recommend them on this blog.
+This site is built using a StudioPress theme, the Aspire theme to be precise.
+All of my SEO consulting clients are recommended to use the Genesis Framework as well.
+At Foundr Magazine (where I’m the head of SEO) we recently switched to a custom StudioPress theme that I worked with the StudioPress team to build and in the latter part of this article, I’ll share the impact that it had to our traffic.
+By the end of this article, you will understand why I use StudioPress Themes and why you will want to as well.

-Note: StudioPress or anyone in their team haven’t paid for this review, this is unbiased opinion and the fact that I actually use them for my own site/livelihood should be proof enough of my unbiased.
-However the links in this article are affiliate links, so if you click through and buy a theme I earn a % of the sale but you don’t pay extra.
-That tiny %s help keep this blog running and help me dedicate time and resources to write more articles like these in my free time.
+Note: StudioPress team hasn’t paid for this review, this is an unbiased opinion and the fact that I actually use them for my own site/livelihood should be proof enough of why I recommend them.
+However the links in this article are affiliate links, so if you click through and buy a theme I earn a tiny % of the sale but you don’t pay extra.
+That tiny %s adds up and help keep this blog running and help me dedicate time and resources to write more articles like these in my free time.

 StudioPress Themes Review